CreateRemoteThread/fuckshitfuck/README.md

 The fuckshitfuck toolkit is a repository of code used for side channel acquisition, preprocessing and analysis, similar to the ChipWhisperer, but written ground-up as an (extremely successful) learning exercise.

+_Check the acquisition settings, including coupling type and ranges, before you begin capture._

 This toolkit comprises:

 - Normal Side Channels: